jstewmc/refraction/README.md

     public $foo;
 }

-// instantiate a new object
+// instantiate a new Foo
 $foo = new Foo();

 // get the object's *reflection*